trijini/Graph-Algorithms-Practical-Examples-in-Apache-Spark-and-Neo4j-Mark-Needham-Amy-E.-Hodler-/README.md

 > + Explore graph algorithm examples with working code and sample datasets for both Spark and Neo4j
 > + See how connected feature extraction increases machine learning accuracy and precision
 > + Walk through creating an ML workflow for link prediction combining Neo4j and Spark

+Example code for this project was obtained by cloning the repository available at [https://resources.oreilly.com/examples/0636920233145](https://resources.oreilly.com/examples/0636920233145)